gentakojima/emojione-picker-ubuntu/README.md

 ## Troubleshooting issues

-The indicator might take some time to display on older systems.
-It usually takes 3 to 5 seconds, but as stated on issue #3, it can take up to 30 seconds, so be patient.
+The indicator usually takes 3 to 5 seconds to load, but it can take up to 30 seconds in older computers.
+In *Settings*, enable the option *Low end computer mode* to reduce the number of menu items (and emojis).
+That should speed up loading time.
+Currently, this mode shows about 1100 emojis out of 1700, but I intend to lower that to about 900 in the future.

 ## How to use it